simonthum/git-sync/README.md

 ## Use case

-Suppose you have a set of text files you care about, multiple machines to work on, and a central git repository (a.k.a. bare reporitory) at your disposal.
+Suppose you have a set of text files you care about, multiple machines to work on, and a central git repository (a.k.a. bare repository) at your disposal.
 You do not care about atomic commits, but coarse versioning and backup is grave.
 For example, server configuration or [org-mode](http://orgmode.org) files.